lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-07-06-Turing_Machines.md

 * the *universal machine*, and with it the idea of *coding* machines in the form of numbers
 * the *halting problem* for machines so coded, and its *undecidability* by diagonalisation

 And much more.
-Turing, in this one paper, created a new field of mathematics (recursion theory) as well as launching the field of theoretical computer science.
+Turing, in this one paper, launched the field of theoretical computer science.

 NO CONSTRUCTION OF UNIVERSAL TM